justin-hale/moonfall-recaps/content/sessions/session-33.md

 The session began with the group catching up on personal matters and discussing various topics ranging from Luke's upcoming week off from work to pursue game development, to vehicle preferences (Ford F-150 product placement continues), to Nashville traffic complaints and pizza preferences.
 The conversation revealed character insights about gaming, work-life balance, and regional pizza styles.

-## Investigation at Ratty's Piland
+## Investigation at Rattie's Pie Land

 ### Meeting Detective Chalk Rock
 The party encountered recently hired detective **Chalk Rock**, a 16-year-old dwarf with an unhealthy obsession with retired detective **Olivia Cooper**.
-Chalk Rock had been investigating the disappearance of **April Bonal**, leading the party to **Ratty's Piland**, a pizza establishment owned by the tortle **Bernardo**.
+Chalk Rock had been investigating the disappearance of **April Bonal**, leading the party to **Rattie's Pie Land**, a pizza establishment owned by the tortle **Beonardo**.

 ### The Pizza Place Investigation
-At Ratty's Piland, the party discovered:
+At Rattie's Pie Land, the party discovered:
 - The establishment had been closed for about a week
 - Dust had settled on surfaces, but some had been recently disturbed
 - Footprints led to a sewer grate in the kitchen